• Skip to primary navigation

 In the recipe photographed, I used Greek-style mango yoghurt and paired it with an orange jelly (which was the best pairing I could find during lockdown).

-Refer to recipe for quantities.
+Refer to the recipe for quantities.

 Making the Yoghurt Fridge Tart

 Step 1 - Place the biscuits in a food processor or blender to create biscuit crumbs.
-Alternatively, place the biscuits in a sturdy ziplock back and crush using a rolling pin.
+Alternatively, place the biscuits in a sturdy ziplock back and crush them using a rolling pin.

 Step 3 - Place the butter-biscuit mixture into the tart tin, and using the back and side of a cup measure press the biscuit crumbs into the bottom and sides of the pan.
 Refrigerate the biscuit base for at least 30 minutes while you make the filling.